donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 **GPT-2 (Domain Specialist)** trained on PubMed abstracts develops rich representations of medical terminology and context through self-supervised learning on abundant textual data.
 However, it remains completely blind to acoustic signals and exhibits biases toward formal written language rather than conversational speech patterns.

-The 10% WER reduction achieved through shallow fusion validates the core hypothesis: domain-specific language models can meaningfully improve speech recognition in specialized contexts.
-However, the failure modes—abbreviation mismatches, punctuation insertion, and premature terminations reveal the challenges of bridging modalities with different statistical properties and stylistic conventions.
+The 15% WER reduction achieved through shallow fusion validates the core hypothesis: domain-specific language models can meaningfully improve speech recognition in specialized contexts.
+However, the failure modes (abbreviation mismatches, punctuation insertion, and premature terminations) reveal the challenges of bridging modalities with different statistical properties and stylistic conventions.

 The observed improvements concentrated almost exclusively on medical terminology recognition, confirming that the benefits derive from genuine domain expertise rather than general language modeling improvements.
 This specificity, while limiting the approach's broad applicability, makes it particularly valuable for specialized transcription applications where domain terminology accuracy is critical.